 3.A You must run your business or carry out your role within the business in accordance with sound financial principles.

-3.B You must maintain systems and controls for monitoring the financial stability of your business and take steps to notify the PPR and address issues identified.
+3.B You must maintain systems and controls for monitoring the financial stability of your business and take steps to notify the PPR of and address any issues identified.

 RULE 4: Provide a good quality of work and service to each client

 4.A You must only undertake work for which you are properly qualified.
-You should refer to the criteria allocated under the tier system of the PPR.
+You should refer to the criteria allocated under the PPR’s tier system.

 4.C You must ensure that you carry out your professional work in a timely manner with proper regard for standards of professional service and care.